-Broadway, New York’s world-renowned theater district that shared its name with one of New York’s major thoroughfares, held a special lure for Franklin as a child.
+Broadway—the name shared by one of New York’s major thoroughfares and its world-renowned theater district—held a special lure for Franklin as a child.
 At night the colored lights, the marquees, and the larger-than-life images mesmerized him as they hinted at the magic within its grand theaters.
 But in the harsh light of day, the evening sparkle gave way to the reality that human hands wrought the razzle-dazzle of all the theaters; except the Haberman, especially at Christmastime.
-Even in broad daylight, the Beaux-Arts theater glittered like a jewel box.
+Even in broad daylight, the Beaux-Arts theater glittered like a jewel box wrought by artisans of light and magic.

 His cab snaked its way uptown and turned off 8th Avenue and onto 46th Street.
 He hadn’t been to the Haberman in a few years.
 Would it still look the same?
 Would he recognize it at all?
 He took in the view.
 After all that time, 46th Street felt the same, but it looked different.